ElCrisLWH/Example-Mod-1.17.1/README.md

 This README will present the repository, how to set it up and how to run it.

-## Example Mod
+# Example Mod

-This is an empty example mod to begin your own.
+This is an empty example mod to begin your own mod for Minecraft Java Edition using Minecraft Forge.

+Java basic knowledge might help understanding and developing.

+This project uses Gradle as its build automation tool, but no prior knowledge is required.

 ## Setup